-If you’re thinking of giving your child a head start before school, it pays to send them to a childcare centre that focuses on early childhood education.
+If you’re thinking of giving your child a head start before school, it pays to send them to a child care centre that focuses on child development and early childhood education.

 Research shows that early childhood education is one of the best ways to help your child develop the social, emotional and cognitive skills they need to prepare for primary school and beyond.

-Here are a few ways that your child can benefit from early childhood education, now and in the future.
+Here are a few ways that your child can benefit from child development and early childhood education, now and in the future.

 1. They’ll develop good habits

 Daily routines help children feel safe and secure.
 They’re also a great way to teach children healthy habits, like brushing their teeth or washing their hands.
 When children know what to expect each day, they’re more likely to be calm, settled and get into good sleeping habits.
-Over time, they’ll start taking charge of daily activities, like getting dressed and packing their bag.
+Over time, this early childhood development and education will help them start taking charge of daily activities, like getting dressed and packing their bag.

 Childcare is ideal for helping your child get into a good routine.
 Educators know what skills your child needs to develop and use various techniques to help them develop these skills in a safe, structured environment.
 This not only prepares your child for kindergarten, but makes family life easier, so you spend less time trying to get your child to cooperate and more time enjoying each other’s company.